Trump fake electors plot: Trump's refusal to leave office

+Plot for state legislatures to choose electors

-On the day after the election, White House chief of staff Mark Meadows received a text message calling for an "aggressive strategy" of having the Republican-led legislatures of three uncalled states "just send their own electors to vote and have it go to the [Supreme Court]."
+On November 4, the day after the election, White House chief of staff Mark Meadows received a text message calling for an "aggressive strategy" of having the Republican-led legislatures of three uncalled states "just send their own electors to vote and have it go to the [Supreme Court]".
 The message was reportedly sent by Trump's secretary of energy, Rick Perry.

-On November 5, Donald Trump Jr. sent a text message to Meadows outlining paths to subvert the Electoral College process and ensure his father a second term.
+On November 5, Roger Stone dictated a message saying that "any legislative body" that has "overwhelming evidence of fraud" can choose their own electors to cast Electoral College votes.
+That same day, Donald Trump Jr. sent a text message to Meadows outlining paths to subvert the Electoral College process and ensure his father a second term.
 He wrote, "It's very simple.
 We have multiple paths.
 We control them all.
 We have operational control.
 Total leverage.
 Moral high ground.
 POTUS must start second term now."
 Trump Jr. continued, "Republicans control 28 states Democrats 22 states.
-Once again Trump wins," adding, "We either have a vote WE control and WE win OR it gets kicked to Congress 6 January 2021."
-Biden had not yet been declared the winner at the time of the text.
+Once again Trump wins", adding, "We either have a vote WE control and WE win OR it gets kicked to Congress 6 January 2021."

-Congressman Andy Biggs sent a text message to Meadows on November 6, asking about efforts to encourage Republican legislators in certain states to send alternate slates of electors, to which Meadows replied, "I love it."
+On November 6, Congressman Andy Biggs sent a text message to Meadows, asking about efforts to encourage Republican legislators in certain states to send alternate slates of electors, to which Meadows replied, "I love it."
+Then Arizona House Elections Committee Chair, Kelly Townsend, a longtime ally of Andy Biggs, credited with introducing Biggs to Donald Trump in 2011 when she led the Tea Party, sponsored a bill on January 5, 2021, to designate Arizona's electors to Trump even though the majority of Arizona's votes were for Joe Biden.